MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 that should be used to contact this alternative service.
 If this key is not present, clients SHALL use the origin server's port number.

-The value list of "port" SHALL contain a single value: a decimal number between 0 and 65535 in ASCII.
-Any other value (e.g. an empty list) is a syntax error.
+The presentation `value` of the SvcParamValue is a single decimal number between 0 and 65535 in ASCII.
+Any other `value` (e.g. an empty value) is a syntax error.

 The wire format of the SvcParamValue